vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 - 1. T. A. Comm., I. 14.

-## ABHINAVA AS A YOGINĪBHŮ.
+## ABHINAVA AS A YOGINĪ-bhū.
 In and about the 10th and the 11th centuries the atmosphere in Kashmir was thoroughly surcharged with the spirit of religion.
 The people then believed in the efficacy of religious observances.
 All that was great and good was believed to be attainable by some kind of religious performance or other.
 For each worldly gain there was prescribed a separate elaborate ceremony.
 A king wishing to enlarge his kingdom, a student anxious to widen his knowledge, a father aspiring for a worthy son and a merchant desirous of prosperity in his business, each had to perform some special rite to bring about the speedy realisation of his desire.
 When failure came inspite of these observances, it was attributed to some flaw in the performance of the prescribed rite.
 Abhinava's literary greatness also, therefore, was naturally attributed not so much to his own exceptional natural intelligence and great assiduity as to a certain religious frame of mind in which his parents had united for his birth?.
-It is enjoined in the saiva scripture that the parents, desirous of a son, who in Saiva terminology is called Yoginībhū, should rise above all worldly ideas at the time of meeting and that the mother should identify herself with Śakti and the father with Siva.+++(5)+++ And it is believed that only a Yoginībhū can properly understand and intelligibly propound the Saiva monism.
+It is enjoined in the saiva scripture that the parents, desirous of a son, who in Saiva terminology is called Yoginībhū, should rise above all worldly ideas at the time of meeting and that the mother should identify herself with Śakti and the father with śiva.+++(5)+++ And it is believed that only a Yoginībhū can properly understand and intelligibly propound the Saiva monism.
 According to Jayaratha, the popular idea of Abhinava's being yognībhū was based upon Abhinava's own authority.
 For, he, as Jayaratha interprets, refers to this fact in the very first verse of the Tantrāloka.

 - 1. T. A. Comm., I, 14-5.LIFE OF ABHINAVAGUPTA